 This research will use a clinical decision support tool to identify patients at high risk for type 2 diabetes and text message these patients, offering them in-clinic hemoglobin A1c testing.

 This project will use mobile health technology to collect patient-reported outcomes after dental procedures to optimize the quality of acute post-operative dental pain management.

 This study will design a user-centered smartphone application linked to a smart pill box with the goal of improving medication adherence for people living with HIV.

-This project will develop a mobile health application to improve screening, intervention, and referrals in the care of pregnant women.
+This research developed and evaluated a mobile health application to improve screening, intervention, and referrals in the care of pregnant women.

 This research developed and evaluated mobile application messages that assisted individuals with hypertension to adhere to a low-sodium diet.

 This project developed and pilot-tested TJR App, a mobile application designed to help patients with osteoarthritis track their pain and activity, and found that app users were more likely to track symptoms consistently, when compared to non-users.

 This research pilot tested a sickle cell disease mobile application that was found to reduce acute care visits by patients with the condition.

 The research team designed and developed “Invention INC,” an interactive nutrition comic for dietary self-management, focused on reducing childhood obesity risk in urban minority youth.

 This project explored novel strategies that incorporated patient-centered outcomes and improved post-discharge care for radical cystectomy as well as other surgical oncology procedures that have the potential to reduce post-surgical readmissions.